John and Annie Glenn

 There must be so many ways to show your love for each other.
 Little simple ways, like this one I read about the Glenn’s somewhere…..

 John and Annie liked to play a secret game between themselves.
-Whenever as a combat pilot in the fifties Glenn went on a mission, he would turn at the front door of their little cottage at the air base and give Annie a quick peck on the cheek and say with faux curtness,” I’m going down to the corner store for gum.
-You want some?
+Whenever as a combat pilot in the fifties Glenn went on a mission, he would turn at the front door of their little cottage at the air base and give Annie a quick peck on the cheek and say with faux curtness,” I’m going down to the corner store for some gum.
+You want any?
 Yours is pineapple, isn’t it?”